ocornut/imgui/examples/README.txt

    - Makefiles for Linux/OSX
    - Batch files for Visual Studio 2008+
-   - A .sln project file for Visual Studio 2010+ Please let me know if they don't work with your setup!
+   - A .sln project file for Visual Studio 2010+
+   - Xcode project files for the Apple examples
+  Please let me know if they don't work with your setup!
   You can probably just import the imgui_impl_xxx.cpp/.h files into your own codebase or compile those directly with a command-line compiler.